About this review

 An unparished area is one that is not represented by a parish or town council.
 Instead, all council services are delivered directly by either Tunbridge Wells Borough Council or Kent County Council.

-This CGR will consider if a new parish and/or town council(s) should be created to represent the six unparished areas.
 The unparished areas of Tunbridge Wells are the borough wards of:

 - Culverden